nrfconnect/sdk-nrf/samples/cellular/battery/README.rst

 1. |connect_kit|
 #. |connect_terminal|
 #.
-Connect the nRF9160 DK to the `Power Profiler Kit II (PPK2)`_ and set up for external power output.
+Connect the nRF91 Series DK to the `Power Profiler Kit II (PPK2)`_ and set up for external power output.
 #. `Install the Power Profiler app`_ in the `nRF Connect for Desktop`_.
 #.
 Connect the Power Profiler Kit II (PPK2) to the PC using a micro-USB cable and `connect to it using the App <Using the Power Profiler app_>`_.
 #.
-Power on or reset your nRF9160 DK.
+Power on or reset your nRF91 Series DK.
 #.
 Observe that the sample starts, initializes the modem, and changes functional mode depending on the external voltage.

 Sample output